MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/discoverability.md

 Congratulations!
 You made your first app, and it's tested and ready to go!

 However, making the first version of your app isn't the end of the Power Apps journey.
-You need to get your app into the hands of your users by making it ready for production use.
+You need to get your app into the hands of your users by making it available for production use.

 After you launch the app, you'll want to make sure it's working well and meeting your objectives.
 In the majority of cases, you can expect to get requests for new features or fixes, or you'll need to accommodate a business process that has changed.